PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - **Developer influencers:** Sponsoring YouTube creators who create quality content for developers, either through a regular shoutout or a more in-depth piece of content creation that is about PostHog.

 - **Commercial sponsorship:** Sponsoring newsletters, podcasts, and events that are likely to reach our target audience.
 We try to keep a relatively narrow focus here.
-Newsletters have worked best for us so var.
+Newsletters have worked best for us so far.

 - **Open source sponsorship:** Sponsoring open source projects and developers that have helped us build PostHog.
 Sometimes we do cross-promotion with them, but it's not necessary – this is more about giving back to the community.